Securing the Cities Program

 Renewals

-Contingent upon future Congressional funding.
+An awardee must demonstrate significant operational or procurement issues to be considered for an extension.
+Extensions will be considered on a case by case basis and are contingent upon future Congressional funding.
+DHS has no obligation to provide additional resources/funding as a result of an extension.
 Extensions to the Performance Period may be awarded, but are not guaranteed and might not include increased funding.
 Extension approvals will be based on the availability of funds within the award and acceptable performance and at the sole discretion of the Department of Homeland Security.

 How are proposals selected?